guoguo12/billboard-charts/README.md

 Installation
 ------------

-To install with pip, run
+Install with pip:

 ```
 pip install billboard.py
 ```

-You can also clone this repository and run `python setup.py install`.
+Or clone this repo and run `python setup.py install`.

 Quickstart
 ----------